 Snehasis Addy

-Ph.D. student in CS at University of Massachusetts-Amherst || Exploring the intersection of computing performance and sustainability
+Ph.D. student in CS at University of Massachusetts-Amherst || Building next generation wearable technology.

 prof_pic.jpg